World Tag Team Championship (WWE): History

+The New Day are five-time and longest-reigning champions at 483 days for their second reign, as well as having the longest combined reign at 699 days; during their first two reigns, Big E, Kofi Kingston, and Xavier Woods were all recognized as champion under the Freebird Rule.

 Following the reintroduction of the brand extension in July 2016, reigning champions The New Day (Big E, Kofi Kingston, and Xavier Woods) were drafted to the Raw brand, making the championship exclusive to Raw.
 In response, SmackDown created the SmackDown Tag Team Championship on August 23, 2016.
 The WWE Tag Team Championship was subsequently renamed to Raw Tag Team Championship and The New Day were the first champions to hold the title under its new name.
 In 2019, WWE's developmental territory NXT became the promotion's third major brand when it was moved to the USA Network in September, thus making the NXT Tag Team Championship the third major tag team title for men in WWE.
 However, this recognition was reversed when NXT reverted to its original function as a developmental brand in September 2021.

 At WrestleMania 34 on April 8, 2018, reigning Raw Tag Team Champions Cesaro and Sheamus were scheduled to defend the title against Braun Strowman and a partner of his choosing.
 At the event, Strowman revealed that his partner would be a fan from the live audience.
 He then went out into the crowd and picked 10-year old Nicholas, and the two defeated Cesaro and Sheamus for the title.
 This made Nicholas the youngest WWE champion in history.
 Nicholas was also revealed to be the son of WWE referee, John Cone.
 The following night on Raw, the two relinquished the titles.